Le Roman d’Héliopolis

 Heliopolis, however, was much more than a beautiful city.
 It represented a whole art of living and a spirit of tolerance where the different cults could rub shoulders.

-The presentation will be decorated with a hundred documents, some of which are strictly family and also come from the author’s various trips to Heliopolis.
+The presentation is illustrated with a hundred documents, some of which are strictly personal and also come from the author’s various trips to Heliopolis.

 BOGHOSSIAN FOUNDATION – VILLA EMPAIN